thu-ml/tianshou/docs/tutorials/concepts.rst

 Tianshou aims to modularizing RL algorithms.
 It comes into several classes of policies in Tianshou.
 All of the policy classes must inherit :class:`~tianshou.policy.BasePolicy`.

-A policy class typically has four parts:
+A policy class typically has the following parts:

-* :meth:`~tianshou.policy.BasePolicy.__init__`: initialize the policy, including coping the target network and so on;
+* :meth:`~tianshou.policy.BasePolicy.__init__`: initialize the policy, including copying the target network and so on;
 * :meth:`~tianshou.policy.BasePolicy.process_fn`: pre-process data from the replay buffer;
 * :meth:`~tianshou.policy.BasePolicy.forward`: compute action with given observation;
 * :meth:`~tianshou.policy.BasePolicy.learn`: update policy with a given batch of data.